janstrng/Evaluating-IoT-devices/Framework.md

 The scoring system we choose to use for evaluating the IoT devices will be an qualitative risk matrix.
 There is a few reasons why we have chosen this excact method of evaluting the results.
 Here are some important points with the risk matrix:
 - We have used the risk matrix multiple times before with success.
 We find it easy to understand, and very useful.
-- the matrix identifies project risks
+- The matrix identifies project risks
 - The matrix shows, and identifies the risk criteria without any unnecessary advanced method
 - Shows every identified risk criteria in a simple and understandable way
 - We know that the risk matrix is a subjective method of evaluation, because the implementer has to give a value that they feels is correct.
 Therefore every point should have an explenation on why they get the 'value of implementation.'